dels07/dels07/README.md

 > I used to be an IT manager some time ago.
 But I loved the programming world, so in 2017, I decided to work on a tech startup until today.

-My real name is Deli.
+My full name is Deli Soetiawan, live in Bandung, Indonesia.
 Besides programming, I'm a father with three kids, and I spend my free time with them.
 What about my job?
 I love to exchange knowledge and experience with others and find a way to motivate teams.
 Improving the development process is really important for me.
 Combining these interests and skills, I feel responsible for writing documentation, proposing conventions, or setting code-quality recommendations and making the way easier for others every time I have the opportunity. 🤗

 ## My career path